 - 3047 Graduate Certificate in Business Administration: South Bank, Gold Coast, online (no Trimester 3 intake)

 - 5158 (5159 - current students only) Master of Business Administration: South Bank, Gold Coast, Online.

-- not be in receipt of any form of financial support related to study from another Griffith Business School-funded scholarship.
+- not be in receipt of another scholarship or bursary funded by Griffith Business School.